 In order to illustrate this diversity and all-encompassing complexity of industrial automation, here are some examples of industrial automation solutions.

 Clearly, sorting out and understanding all this variety of interconnected technologies won’t be easy.
 Let’s begin this journey by organizing areas of industrial automation by types.

 One of the most common and general ways to categorize industrial automation systems is based on how they are applied.

-Fixed automation, which is also often referred to as hard or rigid automation, describes the most permanent and application-specific types of industrial automation systems that are typically designed to carry out a single process, tasks or a set of tasks and can’t be easily adapted for other applications.
+Fixed automation, which is also often referred to as hard or rigid automation, describes the most permanent and application-specific kind of industrial automation systems, which are typically designed to carry out a single process, tasks or a set of tasks and can’t be easily adapted for other applications.

 Once a fixed automation solution is implemented, it would be challenging to configure it or modify the way it handles processes.
 This is why fixed industrial automation systems are typically used in mass production and continuous flow systems to automate repetitive non-variational processes of all kinds.